HelpfulScripts/hsDocs/README.md

 **hsDocs**  is a code documentation viewer for [Typescript](https://www.typescriptlang.org) projects.
 It renders JSON documentation files, as created by [typedoc](http://typedoc.org), into html pages that can be viewed via browser.
 [This example](https://helpfulscripts.github.io/hsDocs/#!/api/hsDocs/0) shows the rendered docset for the hsDoc code itself.

+## Features
+- Displays `Typescript` library documentation with an overivew of its modules, sorted by classes, interfaces, functions, etc.
+- Accommodates the display of multiple libraries via tabs
+- fully auto-linked entity references, including linked sources; simple linking to entities from within the documentation comments
+- facility to include interactive code examples in the docs
+- Support for library- and module-level overview pages

 ## Usage
 1 - Create a web-app directory to serve the docsets from.
 As an example, see the `docs` folder in this project's [Github page](https://github.com/HelpfulScripts/hsDocs/tree/master/docs),